-Chandrayaan-2: ISRO loses contact with Vikram Lander during power descent
+Chandrayaan-2: ISRO loses contact with Vikram lander during descent

 Bengaluru, Sep 07: The ISRO was unable to confirm the landing of Chandrayaan-2 on the Moon's surface as the ground station lost the communication with the Vikram Lander from during the final phases of power descent.